orbeon/orbeon-forms-doc/form-builder/field-level-encryption.md

 But keep in mind that `oxf.fr.field-encryption.password` needs to remain stable so that existing encrypted value can be read back.
 If that password is changed or lost, the existing data will not be readable anymore.
 {% endhint %}

-If you are upgrading from an earlier version of Orbeon Forms to version 2023.1 or newer, make sure to set `oxf.fr.field-encryption.password` to the same value as `oxf.crypto.password` used previously.
-If you fail to do this, Orbeon Forms will report an error when you try to read or write encrypted data.
-Once you have set `oxf.fr.field-encryption.password`, we recommend that you can change `oxf.crypto.password` to a different value.
-It is generally safe to change `oxf.crypto.password`, even regularly, as this is not used to encrypt data at rest.

 ### Changing the encryption password

 [SINCE Orbeon Forms 2025.1] You can change the field encryption password using the following procedure: